ros2/ros2_documentation/source/Tutorials/Demos/Intra-Process-Communication.rst

 It's hard to pause both images at the same time so the images may not line up, but the important thing to notice is that the ``image_pipeline_all_in_one`` image view shows the same address for each step.
-This means that the intra process zero-copy is preserved even when an external view is subscribed as well.
+This means that the intra-process zero-copy is preserved even when an external view is subscribed as well.
-You can also see that the interprocess image view has different process IDs for the first two lines of text and the process ID of the standalone image viewer in the third line of text.
+You can also see that the inter-process image view has different process IDs for the first two lines of text and the process ID of the standalone image viewer in the third line of text.